pulumi/pulumi-hugo/themes/default/content/blog/advanced-aws-networking-part-2/index.md

 ## Creating a Sample Spoke VPC Workload

 To test that internet traffic from your spoke VPC is going over the inspection VPC's NAT gateway, you'll add a workload (i.e., an EC2 instance running Amazon Linux) to your spoke VPC and verify that its public IP is that of the Elastic IP attached to the NAT gateway in the inspection VPC.
-The spoke VPC workload, like the spoke VPC itself, is a natural fit for a Pulumi component resource.
+Like the spoke VPC workload, the spoke VPC itself is a natural fit for a Pulumi component resource.

 Your component should go in its own file `spoke_workload.py`, and will begin much like the spoke VPC component: